Nicola Correia-Damude

 Nicola Correia-Damude (born 21 June 1981) is a Canadian actress based in Toronto.
+Her credits include The Strain (2015), Shadowhunters (2016–2019), Burden of Truth (2018–2021), The Boys (2019–2022), Coroner (2019–2024), Nurses (2020), October Faction (2020), and Law & Order Toronto: Criminal Intent (2024).

 Career

 Television and film

 Correia-Damude has had recurring roles on Shadowhunters, Annedroids, The Boys and The Strain.
 Additional television credits include Haven, Degrassi: The Next Generation, and Stargate SG-1.
 Film credits include Margarita, Havana 57, and Memory.
 She also had a recurring role (33 episodes from 2017 to 2019) as the mother in the Canadian children's show, Dino Dana.

 Theatre

-Correia-Damude is a graduate of Etobicoke School of the Arts, Studio 58, and the Birmingham Conservatory for Classical Theatre.
+Correia-Damude is a graduate of Etobicoke School of the Arts, Studio 58, and the Birmingham Conservatory for Classical Theatre at the Stratford Festival.
 Her theatre credits include Coriolanus and Much Ado About Nothing at the Stratford Festival, Serious Money and The Women and Albertine in Five Times at the Shaw Festival, as well as premieres of new Canadian works The Madonna Painter (Factory Theatre), Within the Glass (Tarragon Theatre) and Botticelli in the Fire & Sunday in Sodom (Canadian Stage).